2. User interfaces

 The main frame

-The top menu allows to open various pages like Files
+The top menu allows opening various pages like Files

 ,